Reference Data in Finance: Essential Foundation for Financial Operations

 Source: thedatagovernor.info

-classification data enable bbenchmarkagainst appropriate indices -
+- Performance attribution classification data enable bbenchmarkagainst appropriate indices

-entity hierarchies determine consolidation requirements -
+- Financial statements entity hierarchies determine consolidation requirements

-jurisdiction and instrument data inform tax calculations
+- Tax reporting jurisdiction and instrument data inform tax calculations

 Reference data management challenge